On the Computational Entanglement of Distant Features in Adversarial Machine Learning: Introduction

-Goodfellow et al., \cite{goodfellow2014explaining} have considered contemporary neural networks, despite their intricate architecture, are inherently piecewise linear preceding the final sigmoid or softmax layer.
-These networks effectively partition the input space into distinct linear subregions, maintaining linearity within each of these regions regarding input responses.
-They argue that adversarial examples, intriguingly, emerge from the network's capacity for linearly extrapolating pixel values to extremes.
-This insight is substantiated by the network's logit values, which demonstrate a linear response when subjected to various levels of adversarial noise .
+This section delves into foundational research that explores why adversarial examples exist and how they challenge our models.

-Subsequently, Moosavi et al. \cite{moosavi2019robustness} have observed that training models on adversarial examples (to reduce vulnerability to such examples) results in the network behaving in a more linear manner.
-They frame adversarial training as an effective means of regularizing the curvature of the model's decision boundaries.
-Notably, Moosavi et al. acknowledge that their results contradict Goodfellow et al.'s perspective, but they do not propose alternative explanations to counter the evidence supporting linearity as a significant factor.
+Goodfellow et al. \cite{goodfellow2014explaining} were among the first to address this issue, proposing that modern neural networks, despite their complexity, exhibit piecewise linear behavior before the final activation layer.
+According to their theory, these networks partition the input space into linear subregions, maintaining linearity within each region.
+Adversarial examples arise from the network's capacity to linearly extrapolate pixel values to extreme ranges, a phenomenon evident in the linear responses of logit values under adversarial perturbations.
+Their interpretation also explains why simpler models, like shallow radial basis function (RBF) networks, are more resilient to adversarial attacks compared to complex neural networks.
+These findings highlight that linear models often react similarly to the same adversarial inputs, providing insights into model interpretability and robustness.